HeRCLab/nocsim/noc-tools/doc/nocviz.md

 When executed within the context of a link operation, this procedure will return a list of the two endpoint nodes of the link being operated on.
 Otherwise, it will raise an exception.

+### `link color ID1 ID2 R G B` / `link color ID1 ID2 R G B A`

+Set the link to the specified RGB or RGBA color.
+If the alpha channel is omitted, a value of 255 will be assumed.
+All values will be truncated to fit in 0...255.